valjetahoxha/valjetahoxha/README.md

 # Hi everyone, my name is Valjete Hoxha
 [**LinkedIn**](https://linkedin.com/in/valjete-hoxha) • [**GitHub**](https://github.com/valjetahoxha)

-I’m a **Computer Science** and **Computer Engineering** student with a passion for building data-driven applications, exploring AI & machine learning, and creating memorable user experiences.
-Whether I’m designing curriculum for emerging developers or fine-tuning a machine learning model, my goal is to push boundaries and drive meaningful impact.
+I'm a Computer Science and Computer Engineering student who loves turning ideas into reality through data-driven apps, AI, and machine learning.
+I enjoy crafting user experiences that genuinely resonate with people.
+From designing lessons to help aspiring young developers grow, to tweaking algorithms to perfection—my goal is always to innovate and create a positive impact.

 ---